Let us help you.

 Please Do Not send: food, candy or cameras

 Tell me more about opening and closing day

 You will receive emails from camp weeks leading up to your campers session.
 Please read these carefully for details of opening and closing day schedules.

-What if I have a Sports Camp and Camp Travis camper?
+What if I have a Base Camp and Camp Travis camper?

 What if I need to cancel registration?

 Give me the scoop on friend requests.
 Is there a reason, Camp Travis cabins have no air-conditioning?
 Emailing [email protected] to request a scholarship application is a way I can possibly receive some financial assistance.